HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available:
-      'TxDb.Hsapiens.UCSC.hg19.knownGene',
-      'TxDb.Hsapiens.UCSC.hg38.knownGene'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  8.9Mb
+      sub-directories of 1Mb or more:
+        extdata   8.1Mb
     ```

 # nempi